Skip to content

 Can one parent staying home actually save money compared to paying for childcare?

 In some cases, yes — particularly when childcare costs are high relative to the second parent's net income and work-related expenses are also factored.
-It is worth considering the full picture rather than comparing gross salary to a childcare invoice alone.
+It is worth noting the full picture rather than comparing gross salary to a childcare invoice alone.
 This calculator can help illustrate that.

 What counts as a work-related expense when both parents are working?